leolalopeslobo/Database_Technologies/Note1.md

 - Collection & Storage of Data
 - Collection of facts and figures
+- Storing of data that can be related
 - Maybe related or unrelated directly <br>
 Intially all the data is not relation, until you have a purpose you can't relate the data.
 Once you get the purpose you which to study that data and create **relations**